 If you are hoping to get married at St Mark Ampfield, St Denys Chilworth, St John the Baptist, or All Saints both in North Baddesley you are in the right place.

 We can only marry people who live in these villages or have what is called a ‘qualifying connection’ to these parishes.
-To understand whether you have one read ‘what is a qualifying connection?' below.
+To have a ‘qualifying connection’ you must be able to tick one of the boxes in the Marriage Measure part of the form below.